 The concept initially focused on businesses, but it now extends to other industries like tourism, architecture, nursing, and other fields.

-The 2 types of experiences in the Experience Economy
+What are the 2 types of experiences in the Experience Economy?

 Customers can participate actively or passively in an experience.
 In active participation, a consumer plays a key role in creating the event or interaction that generates the experience.
 Have you ever gone to a mystery dinner theatre?
 You were an actively participating consumer in that space.
 Not a whodunit fan?
 Some consumers prefer to participate passively just by showing up.
 Concert attendees, for example, participate with their presence.
 Whether you prefer active or passive consumer participation, you're still getting exactly the experience you want.